santhoshb-msft/Commercial-Marketplace-SaaS-Manual-On-Boarding/README.md

 9. Operations team takes the appropriate steps (qualifying, provisioning resources, etc.).
 10. Once complete, operation team clicks on the activate link in the message.
-11. The sample uses the SDK to activate the subscription.
+11. The sample uses the client library to activate the subscription.
-12. SDK gets an access token from Azure Active Directory (AAD).
+12. Client library gets an access token from Azure Active Directory (AAD).
-13. SDK calls the `activate` operation on the Fulfillment API.
+13. Client library calls the `activate` operation on the Fulfillment API.
 14. The subscriber may eventually unsubscribe from the subscription by deleting it, or may stop fulfilling their monetary commitment to Microsoft.
 15. The commerce engine sends a notification on the webhook at this time, to